thutasann/dotnet-core-features/README.md

 # .NET CORE API FEATURES COLLECTION

-This is the collection of DOTNET CORE API Features Collection.
+This is the collection of DOTNET CORE API Features Collection. <br>
+SQL files alredy included in the `sql` folder.

 ## Features